WGLab/w4CSeq/README.md

 ### *command line*
 Alternatively, you can use one-line command to analyze your 4C-Seq data.

-we recommend you perform all analysis under `work` directory, make separate subdirectory to store outputs for each analysis.
+We recommend you perform all analysis under `work` directory, set separate subdirectory to store outputs for each analysis.

 * Enzyme digestion based 4C-Seq data analysis
 ```
-mkdir /w4cseq/work/enzyme_sample1
-/w4cseq/bin/4C_enzyme.R 1 /PATH/TO/YOUR/FILE/enzyme.fastq.gz hg19 AAGGCAAATTGCCTGAGCTC GAGCTC chr10 104418100 104418600 500 200 5000 enzyme_sample1 no no
+PATH/TO/w4cseq/bin/4C_enzyme_cmdline.R 1 /PATH/TO/enzyme.fastq.gz hg19 AAGGCAAATTGCCTGAGCTC GAGCTC chr10 104418100 104418600 500 200 5000 enzyme_sample1 no
 ```
 Arguments:
   1. **1**: number of threads.
 1 by default and applicable to BWA alignment